 How Many Businesses Have You Served in My Industry?

 By asking this question you will make sure that you don’t waste any time in the entire process.
 By asking some of these questions early in the process, you can save yourself a lot of time.
-A survey led by the Federal Reserve Bank of New York found out that the average small business owner can waste up to 33 hours while looking for a pertinent loan option.
+A survey led by the Federal Reserve Bank of New York found out that the average small business owner can waste up to 33 hours while looking for a pertinent funding option.
 If we value their hours at the rate of $170 per hour, we would know just how many hours or how much money you can waste on this process.

-Thus, it is best to know the industry your lender is associated with from the word go.
+Thus, it is best to know the industry your funder is associated with from the word go.
 If they haven’t had any experience with organizations in your industry before, then they won’t be able to give you the kind of repayment plan you require.
 And let us warn you that the repayment plan matters a lot.
 The repayment plan will decide how you’re able to pay back the loan in time.

-Will the Loan Address My Business Needs?
+Will the Funding Address My Business Needs?

 You might have identified your business needs by now.
-Using that business need as stable ground, you have to make sure that the loaned amount can fulfill the need that you have in mind.
+Using that business need as stable ground, you have to make sure that the funded amount can fulfill the need that you have in mind.